-The Audit Committee of the Board of Directors is composed of Kent H. Cooney and John L. Showel, both of whom are "independent directors" as defined by the rules of NYSE American applicable to audit committee members.
+The Audit Committee of the Board of Directors is composed of Kent H. Cooney, Karen G. Ong and John L. Showel, all of whom are "independent directors" as defined by the rules of NYSE American and the heightened independence requirements of the rules of the SEC applicable to audit committee members.
 The Audit Committee operates under a charter approved by the Board of Directors.